marktheskies/django-ecommerce/README.md

 4. Installs [pre-commit hooks](https://pre-commit.com/) defined in [.pre-commit-config.yaml](.pre-commit-config.yaml)
 5. Installs Frontend dependencies in [frontend/](./frontend/)
 6. Adds environment variables to `backend/.env`
+7. Makes Django migration files
-7. Applies Django migrations to Postgres, in a Docker container
+8. Applies Django migrations to Postgres, in a Docker container
-8. Guides you through the creation of a Django superuser
+9. Guides you through the creation of a Django superuser
-9. Adds demo data to the Postgres database
+10. Adds demo data to the Postgres database
-10. Starts the Docker frontend, backend and database services
+11. Starts the Docker frontend, backend and database services

+### Custom installation

-Each step of `make full-install` is available as its own command, so you can run each in isolation, as needed.
+Each step of `make full-install` is available as its own `make` command, so you can run each in isolation, as needed.
+See the [Makefile](./Makefile) for more information.

 ## Docker environment architecture